University of Mobile Introduction and Overview

 Comprehensive Examinations

 Comprehensive examinations are required for all masters and doctoral candidates in voice at the conclusion of the program of study.
 Master of Music in piano candidates complete a thesis and oral comprehensive exam.
 Generally, comprehensive exams are given on the Saturday of the second full week in November and April; however, the exact dates of the examinations are determined by the Graduate Coordinator and are publicized as soon as the university’s academic calendar is available.
-Students must register for the exam one month in advance with the Graduate Success Coach.
+Students must register for MU 696 Comprehensive Examinations for master’s candidates or MU 896 Comprehensive Examinations for doctoral candidates in order to be eligible to complete their comprehensive examinations during that semester, as approved by their faculty advisor.
+Study guides will be provided initially in the MU 696/ 896 Comprehensive Exam courses.
+Extra study material will not be provided between the written and oral portions of the exam.
+The ASOTA faculty has set deadlines to help students complete the MM or DMA in a timely manner.
+Late completion of requirements will result in a deferral of graduation to a future semester.

 M.M.
 Comprehensive Examinations